PiggyAwesome/useless/README.md

-Yo mamma is so fat her blood type is Ragu
+Yo mamma so fat when she tossed in her sleep she woke up in another time zone